-All of that brings me to number four:
+All of that brings me to number five:

 Perfectionism almost certainly limits the amount of positive change we make – after all, if you feel like you have to be perfect to make a difference, who’s even going to try?

 To paraphrase what Court said above, we don’t need a few people doing sustainable travel perfectly, we need a lot of people doing it imperfectly.

 I used chicken in the example above, about trying new things, because it’s well-known that industrial meat and dairy production have a massive climate impact.
 (Beef is by far the worst, but all meat is much more polluting than a plant-based diet – at least at the scale on which we now produce it.)